fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/pagination.md

 In the above code:

+- `model` is an object of the source DataModel.
 - `GetItemsFromPages(int, int)` is a method of the `model` object.
 It extracts records only from pages 2 and 3.